xavgru12/UberClient/README.md

 copyToLocalUberStrikeInstallation.cmd
 ```

-Make it ready for server distribution
+Make it ready for server distribution.
+Default path is C:\code\UberUpdates, which can be changed with --path.
 ```
 deployToUberUpdates.cmd
 ```
-Default path is C:\code\UberUpdates, which can be changed with --path.